shirbenami/NanoLLM_VILA_and_OWL/nano_llm/chat/readme.md

 - `--max-rounds` → Max retry attempts to request more objects (default: 2)

-### 4. `main_with_time_and_json_http.py`
+### 4. `main_with_time_and_json_and_image_http.py`
-**Purpose:** Run the VILA model as an HTTP API server that receives image paths from external clients, generates a textual description for each image, and saves the results to a JSON file per image.
+**Purpose:** Run the VILA model as an HTTP API server that receives image paths from external clients, generates a textual description for each image, , saves the results to a per-image JSON locally, and forwards both the JSON and the source image to a remote collector over HTTP (default: http://172.16.17.11:5000/ingest).
+On the collector, the files are saved under ./ingested as <basename>.json and <basename>.jpg (or the original image extension if not JPG)

+**Container:**
 ```bash
 jetson-containers run -it \
   --publish 8080:8080 \